 High Water Pressure Can Put A Strain On Your Plumbing

-Like all appliances, fixtures and even pipes, water pressure regulators will eventually break down over time.
-The life expectancy of a water regulator is 10 to 15 years, but plumbing professionals suggest changing it once every five years.
+Like all appliances, fixtures, and even pipes, water pressure regulators will eventually break down over time.
+The life expectancy of your regulator is 10 to 15 years, but plumbing professionals suggest changing it once every eight years.
 The most common results of a bad water regulator are low or high water pressure.
 Running a pressure test can determine if your water pressure is too high or low.
-Too much water pressure can put a strain on our plumbing while low water pressure will cause our faucets and showers to underperform.
+Too much water pressure can strain our plumbing, while low water pressure will cause our faucets and showers to underperform.

 - Do you have the time?

 - Is it safe for you and your family?

 - Will you put your home at risk with a more significant problem?